Crack closes interstate bridge between Arkansas & Tennessee

 However, height and width clearances for oversize vehicles were “basically intolerable requiring high priority of corrective action,” the inspectors found.
 Tennessee recommended “bridge deck replacement with only incidental widening."

-The bridge, which opened in 1973, carried a 2020 average of 35,000 vehicles a day across the Mississippi River, 29% of them trucks, according to the report.
+The bridge, which opened in 1973, carried a 2020 average of 35,000 vehicles a day across the river, 29% of them trucks, according to the report.
 Its traffic volume was expected to increase to 56,000 vehicles per day by 2040.

 Credit: Adrian Sainz